 Integrative Energy Healing (IEH) is a non-invasive approach to bring balance to the body, mind, and nervous system.
 IEH gives the intelligence of your own body and energy system an opportunity to heal itself. (read more) Annette’s private practice is confidential and serene, a supportive atmosphere to promote your overall health and wellbeing.
-She works from her private Vancouver studio and also offers house visits in the lower Mainland and West Vancouver.
+She works from her private Vancouver studio located in the Kitsilano area.

 firstname.lastname@example.org | 778-227-6397 | Vancouver, Canada